SayakKDutta/Customer-Engagement-Analysis-for-an-Online-Clothing-Retailer/README.md

 - Based on the analysis, the company should focus more on improving the mobile app experience to enhance customer spending.
 - Further analysis and experimentation may be needed to optimize customer engagement and increase overall revenue.

+##Acknowledgments
+The dataset used in this analysis is sourced from [(https://www.kaggle.com/datasets/iabdulw/ecommerce-customer-data/data)] (author of this dataset: Mason Greenwood) and is publicly available.

 ## Contact
 For any questions or feedback, please contact [sayak.kr.dutta1@gmail.com](mailto:sayak.kr.dutta1@gmail.com).